-The illustrative example shows that it is possible for standard error corrections to increase bias in published studies.
+The illustrative example above shows that it is possible for standard error corrections to increase bias in published studies.
 Under what conditions does this conclusion hold more generally?
-I find that a sufficient condition for increased bias is that corrections are 'sufficiently' large, and present an example where small corrections can lead to a decrease in bias.
+In this subsection, I show that a sufficient condition for increased bias is that corrections are 'sufficiently' large, and present an example where small corrections can lead to a decrease in bias.

-Before presenting the main result, I first define the key measures of interest.
-Throughout, I normalize the true standard error to $\sigma_j = 1$ and omit it from the notation for clarity.
-Note that the theoretical results apply both to empirical literatures examining a single question of interest (e.g. the impact of a health reform on life expectancy) and to those addressing different research questions (e.g. the empirical DiD literature examining different policy evaluations).
+The theoretical results apply to both empirical literatures examining a single question of interest (e.g. the impact of a health reform on life expectancy) and to those addressing different research questions (e.g. the empirical DiD literature examining different policy evaluations).
+Also note that in what follows the true standard error is normalized to $\sigma_j = 1$ and omitted from the notation for clarity.

-The theoretical results will apply to several measures of bias.
-The first measure is internal-validity bias, which is defined $\mathbb{E}r[\hat{\beta}j - \beta_j | D_j = 1]$ and where the subscript r in the expectation denotes the standard error regime.
-The publication regime, $\gamma$ , is implicit in the notation, since the main focus is on standard error corrections.
-Internal-validity bias asks how far, on average, published estimates are from the questions they answer.
-The second measure is study-selection bias, which is defined as $\mathbb{E}r[\beta_j|D_j=1] - \mathbb{E}[\beta_j]$ .
+Before presenting the main result, I define three key measures of bias.
+The first measure is internal-validity bias, which is defined $\mathbb{E}r[\hat{\beta}j - \beta_j|D_j = 1]$ and where the subscript r in the expectation denotes the standard error regime.
+The publication regime, γ , is implicit in the notation, since we condition on publication $(D_j = 1)$.
+Internal-validity bias corresponds to the most common notion of bias in estimators.
+It asks how far, on average, published estimates are from the questions they answer.
+The second measure is study-selection bias, which is defined as $\mathbb{E}r[\beta_j|D_j = 1] - \mathbb{E}[\beta_j]$.
 This measures how far, on average, published true effects are from the average that would occur if there were no publication bias.
-In certain contexts, this is referred to as 'site-selection bias' (Allcott, 2015).
+In certain contexts, this has been referred to as 'site-selection bias' (Allcott, 2015).